 Survivor Benefits: Survivor benefits for death solely as a result of injuries received in the line of duty are based on the following.
 For a spouse alone, a sum equal to 50% of the member's final average compensation with a minimum of \$150 per month.
 If a spouse is entitled to benefits and has a child or children under eighteen years of age (or over said age if physically or mentally incapacitated and dependent upon the member at the time of his death), an additional sum of 15% of the member's final average compensation is paid to each child with total benefits paid to spouse and children not to exceed 100%.
 If a member with no surviving spouse, surviving children under age eighteen will receive monthly benefits of 15% of the member's final average compensation up to a maximum of 60% of final average compensation if there are more than four children.
 If a member is eligible for normal retirement at the time of death, the surviving spouse receives an automatic option 2 benefit.
-The additional benefit payable to children shall be the same as those available for member's accumulated contributions.
+The additional benefit payable to children shall be the same as those available for members who die in the line of duty.
+In lieu of receiving option 2 benefit, the surviving spouse may receive a refund of the member's accumulated contributions.
 All benefits payable to surviving children shall be extended through age twenty-two, if the child is a full-time student in good standing enrolled at a board approved or accredited school, college, or university.